sermon: Maintaining Good Health (Part 11)

 Turn to Titus 1:8.
 Paul is describing here the qualifications for an elder, and he says that this person should be . . .

-Titus 1:8 ...a lover of hospitality, a lover of good men, sober, just, holy, temperate.
+Titus 1:8 But hospitable, a lover of what is good, sober-minded, just, holy, temperate.

-I Corinthians 7:9 But if they cannot contain [themselves], let them marry: for it is better to marry than to burn.
+I Corinthians 7:9 But if they cannot exercise self-control, let them marry.
+For it is better to marry than to burn with passion.

-I Corinthians 9:25 And every man that strives for the mastery is temperate in all things.
+I Corinthians 9:25 And everyone who competes for the prize is temperate in all things.

 This means "disciplined."
 That is further expounded upon in verse 27, where Paul says this in relation to himself:

-I Corinthians 9:27 But I keep under my body, and bring it into subjection: lest that by any means, when I have preached to others, I myself should be a castaway.
+I Corinthians 9:27 But I discipline my body and bring it into subjection, lest, when I have preached to others, I myself should become disqualified.

-Do you see where he says, "I keep my body, and bring it into subjection"?
-"I keep my body."
+Do you see where he says, "I discipline my body, and bring it into subjection"?
 Very interesting.
 Do you know what that literally means in the Greek?
 It means, "I give myself a black eye."
-That's what it literally means!
+That is what it literally means!
 Paul said that in order to control himself he buffeted himself.
 He bruised himself.
-He would put himself through pain to keep control of his affections, of his appetites, because he didn't want to find himself cast out because he was disappointing God with a careless attitude toward law.
+He would put himself through pain to keep control of his affections, of his appetites, because he did not want to find himself cast out because he was disappointing God with a careless attitude toward law.